Package Leaflet: Information for the User

 Frequency not known(cannot be estimated from available data)

-Other side effects observed in rivastigmine transdermal patches and that may appear with oral solution:
+Other side effects observed in rivastigmine transdermal patches and that may occur with the oral solution:

 Common side effects(may affect up to 1 in 10 patients)